HomeGuidesRecipesAPI ReferenceChangelog

 • For example, city=="new york' will fail to evaluate.
 However, both city=="new york" and city=='New York' are acceptable and equivalent.

-• Special characters can be escaped using the forward slash.
+• Special characters can be escaped using the backslash.
 For example, to compare against the following argument "New York's Finest", an escape character is required because the argument contains both single quotes, double quotes and spaces.
 Although multiple methods for supplying this argument exist, here are two acceptable examples:

 city=='\"New York\'s Finest\"'